Reference models in drawings

 - Click Modify to modify the reference model in the selected view with the new settings.

-You can also change the visibility and appearance settings in an open drawing by double-clicking the reference model and changing the settings in the Reference object properties.
+You can also change the visibility and appearance settings in an open drawing by double-clicking the reference model and changing the settings in the Reference Object Properties dialog.

 Note that if you modify the reference model appearance on the object level, you can no longer modify the appearance on the view level.